phuse-org/SENDConform/doc/SHACL-Scope.md

 The prototype uses data from the study "RE Function in Rats", located in the repository at [/data/studies/RE Function in Rats](https://github.com/phuse-org/SENDConform/tree/master/data/studies/RE%20Function%20in%20Rats) and is limited to the Demographics (DM) and Trial Summary (TS) domains.
 Original source data is converted to .TTL using the driver script [r/driver.R](https://github.com/phuse-org/SENDConform/blob/master/r/driver.R) as described on the [Data Conversion](DataConversion.md) page.

-The converted data file used for developing SHACL is available here: [SHACL/CJ16050Constraints/DM-CJ16050-R.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/DM-CJ16050-R.TTL)
+The converted RDF data used for developing SHACL is available here: [SHACL/CJ16050Constraints/DM-CJ16050-R.TTL](https://github.com/phuse-org/SENDConform/blob/master/SHACL/CJ16050Constraints/DM-CJ16050-R.TTL)

 Instructions on how to create validation reports in Stardog is available on the [Running Validation Reports](SHACL-RunValReport.md) page.